sky1456723/Pytorch-MBNet/README.md

 # Pytorch-MBNet
 A pytorch implementation of MBNET: MOS PREDICTION FOR SYNTHESIZED SPEECH WITH MEAN-BIAS NETWORK.
-Please notice that although this repo reproduce the results in the paper, this is unofficial.
+Please notice that although this repo reproduces the results in the paper, this is unofficial.

 ## Training
 To train a new model, please run ```train.py```, the input arguments are: